BuildCanada/CanadaSpends/data/provincial/quebec/2024/README.md

 _Authored by:_ **`<Quan Nguyen>`** (GitHub: `@<https://github.com/nguyenquannnn/`>).
 Powered by Gemini 3 and Kiro.

-_TODO:_

-- [ ] Setup rounting to the French version of the Sankey from the main page structure.
-Currently displaying english by default

 _Have questions or spot an issue?_
 Please open an issue or pull request and reference the specific CSV line or screenshot — every figure is traceable.